theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 old_url: /Xtract-IS-EN/default.aspx?pageid=ssis-migration
 ---

-This chapter deals with the migration of SSIS packages from a lower SQL Server/SSIS version to a higher version.
+This chapter deals with migrating SSIS packages (containing Xtract IS components) from a lower SQL Server/SSIS version to a higher version.
 Example: You are migrating from SQL Server 2012 to SQL Server 2017.
 This requires a migration of your SSIS packages, as well.

 Please do also note the dependency of Visual Studio/SSDT and SSIS version, see [here](https://kb.theobald-software.com/xtract-is/list-of-the-ssisvs-versions-supported-by-xtract-is).

 ### Migration from SSIS 2008/2012 to SSIS 2017<br>

-1. Migrate using XtractISConversionPreparer.exe
+1. Prepare SSIS packages for migration using *XtractISConversionPreparer.exe*
-2. Adaptation of the target deployment environment Migration from SSIS 2014/2016 to SSIS 2017
+2. In the SSIS package, change the target deployment environment to SSIS 2017
 3. Install the latest Xtract IS version

 ### Execute XtractISConversionPreparer.exe<br>
-The Xtract IS Conversion Preparer is a tool that takes SSIS packages created for older versions of SSIS  which contain Xtract components and prepares them for migration to newer versions of SSIS.
+The Xtract IS Conversion Preparer is a tool that prepares SSIS packages (containing Xtract IS components) created for older versions of SSIS for migration to newer versions of SSIS.
 This tool can be found in the Xtract IS installation folder.

-For migration to SSIS 2017, please select SSIS 2014 or SSIS 2016  from the pull down menu.
+For migration to SSIS 2017, please select SSIS 2016  from the pull down menu.

 During conversion, the tool creates a backup of your SSIS package.
 However, it is still advisable to manually create a backup copy prior to conversion.